 Dr. Jeanne Fairweather may not have graduated from Texas A&M University, but she formed a bond with the university as close as any former student.
-Fondly known around the College of Veterinary Medicine & Biomedical Sciences as the “white coat doctor”, she lived a life of service to others.
+Fondly known around the School of Veterinary Medicine & Biomedical Sciences as the “white coat doctor”, she lived a life of service to others.

 That spirit now lives on in an endowment Fairweather left behind to support future veterinarians.
 It provides scholarships and a professional white coat to every student who has completed the rigorous first year of veterinary school.

-One of the college’s highest priorities is scholarship support for our students, while providing them with an advanced veterinary medical education that utilizes the finest in modern technologies.
+One of the school’s highest priorities is scholarship support for our students, while providing them with an advanced veterinary medical education that utilizes the finest in modern technologies.
 Along with these advances also come growing costs.
 The average debt for a veterinary student at graduation can well exceed $55,000.

 Carl B. King Foundation Deanship in Veterinary Medicine